zwimer/speedtest_ssh/README.md

 # speedtest\_ssh
-A simple tool for a quick and easy speedtest between two machines via ssh
+A simple tool for a quick and easy speedtest between two machines over ssh

 # Usage